 BCD Backup and Recovery in Windows

+In this article, we will consider the methodology for BCD storage backup and recovery in Windows 10.
 It should be reminded that beginning with Windows Vista, Microsoft abandoned the old Windows OS boot loader, NTLDR, and replaced it with a new boot manager — BOOTMGR.
 The code of the new boot manager is stored in a special file bootmgr in the active partition root.

 The boot manager executes the loading procedure in accordance with the existing configuration which is kept in a special storage of configuration data, BCD (Boot Configuratin Data).
 This storage is a special binary file named BCD, located in the BOOT directory of the active partition (it is the same “hidden” partition marked as a “System Reserved”).